Highlights from CZ’s Latest Clubhouse AMAs

 (Moore’s Law is a popular tech observation stating that we can expect the speed and capability of our computers to increase every couple of years, while paying less for them.)

-The Binance-branded blockchain, which has increased in popularity in recent weeks, is also a hot topic during the AMAs.
+The BNB-branded blockchain, which has increased in popularity in recent weeks, is also a hot topic during the AMAs.
 “I do agree BSC is probably less decentralized than ETH still.
-I (CZ) am often wrongly associated as its founder, mainly due to the ‘Binance’ in its name, and the fact that I shill BSC constantly.
+I (CZ) am often wrongly associated as its founder, mainly due to the fact that I shill BSC constantly.
 I didn’t create BSC.
 It was started as a community project.
 Binance did provide initial funding and branding support.
 It was presented to me, and I just said ‘yes.’
 I didn’t even read the whitepaper until it was published on Twitter.
 Compared to Vitalik with ETH, I believe I am much less involved with the growth direction of it, technical stuff, and everything in general.
 In that sense, I would almost argue that BSC is more decentralized” in this regard.

 The Binance CEO noted that BSC is designed to run with 21 validators, mainly for performance reasons.
 He then debunked misconceptions about the nodes and the perceived influence of Binance on them.
 “These 21 nodes are re-elected every 24 hours, based on how much BNB is staked with them.
 For example, if you have a high number of BNB yourself or can get a high number of BNB holders to delegate to your node, you can become one of these 21 validators within the next 24 hours.
 It is community-driven,” he clarified.